Banks more open to futures as derivatives rules set in

 That mentality, however, is starting to change as the markets evolve in the face of new international rules that will increase margin requirements against over-the-counter contracts, making them more costly to trade.

-Some futures products in the past had been seen as “too threatening” to the over-the-counter derivatives businesses of banks, however “the market has evolved since then,” said Andreas Preuss, chief executive at Frankfurt-based exchange Eurex, a unit of Deutsche Boerse, at a futures industry event in Chicago.
+Some futures products in the past had been seen as “too threatening” to the over-the-counter derivatives businesses of banks, however “the market has evolved since then,” said Andreas Preuss, chief executive at Frankfurt-based exchange Eurex, a unit of Deutsche Boerse (DB1Gn.DE), at a futures industry event in Chicago.

-Phupinder Gill, CEO at Chicago-based CME Group, used bank support for its impending launch of futures on interest rate swaps as an example of the new openness to some products.
+Phupinder Gill, CEO at Chicago-based CME Group (CME.O), used bank support for its impending launch of futures on interest rate swaps as an example of the new openness to some products.

 “Many of the large banks that never supported these innovations are going to be market makers for us on day one,” he said at the same event.

-Citigroup, Credit Suisse, Goldman Sachs , and Morgan Stanley are among the banks that will make markets in the contracts set to launch on Nov.
-13, the CME said last month.
+Citigroup (C.N), Credit Suisse CSGN.VX, Goldman Sachs (GS.N), and Morgan Stanley (MS.N) are among the banks that will make markets in the contracts set to launch on November 13, the CME said last month.

 Other rules aimed at bringing greater price transparency to the over-the-counter contracts and help draw new participants to the markets are expected to make much of the privately traded markets more like the futures industry, a change some market participants have dubbed as the “futurization” of swaps.